-Impact 5: Loss or Damage to Known and Unknown Marine Historic Environment and Submerged Prehistoric Landscapes from Direct Impacts

-10.7.3.1 As with the construction phase (see Section 10.7.1), decommissioning activities have the potential to affect archaeological assets either directly or indirectly.
-The operational lifetime of the Proposed Development (Offshore) is expected to be 35 years.
-All infrastructure above the seabed within the maritime area is proposed to be removed in line with the Outline Offshore Decommissioning Plans for the Proposed Development (Offshore) (Volume 7, Appendix 15: Caledonia North Outline Offshore Decommissioning Plan and Volume 7, Appendix 16: Caledonia South Outline Offshore Decommissioning Plan).
+Impact 5: Loss or Damage to Known and Unknown Marine Historic Environment and Submerged Prehistoric Landscapes from Direct Impacts years.
+All infrastructure above the seabed within the maritime area is proposed to be removed in line with the Outline Decommissioning Plan for Caledonia South (Volume 7, Appendix 16: Caledonia South Outline Offshore Decommissioning Plan).
 The methodology for doing so will be based upon best regulations/practices and available technology, as described in Volume 1, Chapter 3: Proposed Project Description (Offshore).